 GPS: 11.181131, 119.391123

-I tried Avocado flavor which was definitely a bit out of the ordinary!
-On the other hand the cookies and cream and Nutella was to die for.
+I tried the Avocado flavour which was a bit out of the ordinary!
+On the other hand, the cookies and cream and Nutella was to die for.

 Buena Suerte beach